Home Staging in Webster

-- View your home from the curb or even from across the street.
-Take note of anything unusual such as loose artifacts, overgrown hedges, or dead branches, and remove them from the property.
-Webster schedules free bi-annual brush and bulk item pickups, watch for their announcements in Webster for free removal.
+- Viewing your home from the curb or even from across the street, take note of anything unusual such as loose artifacts, overgrown hedges, dead branches etc and remove them from the property.
+There are free bi-annual brush and bulk item pickups scheduled in Webster, watch for their announcements.

 - Bring out the neat freak in you!
 Straighten the pictures and rugs, arrange the blinds the same way in every room, wash the walls with warm water, towels and laundry detergent.
 Touch up paint over all scratches on the walls.
 Each and every step adds incremental value to the sale of your home.